Three things can be true:

-We've scoured forums and our personal network to find expert insights on how to:
+We've scoured forums and our personal network for tips from healthcare providers on how to:

 Let's get started.